 Knowledge is often produced at the intersection of a diversity of material cultures that have developed around artefacts, natural objects, or even the human body.
 The editors encourage the combination of practice-based and material culture approaches and invite submissions with new analytical and historiographical approaches, including reflexive contributions to the historiography of techniques and studies of technique-related concepts.

-The series welcomes book proposals that focus on the time period from the Renaissance up to the present.
+The collection welcomes book proposals that focus on the time period from the Renaissance up to the present.
 Studies of any geographical region are welcome.
 The editors are open to a variety of historiographic traditions, as well as to sociological, anthropological, ethnographic, and especially transdisciplinary approaches.
 The series publishes volumes in English, French, or German.
 We publish single- or multi-authored volumes, edited collections, as well as source editions.
 The collection also features two thematic series devoted to particular topics: Media Performance Histories and Global Matters.

 Series editors: Koen Vermeir (CNRS) and Dániel Margócsy (Cambridge)